AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/subscription-and-user-migration/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console.md

 * **Users will sign in with Adobe Identity**.
 Adobe will migrate existing users to the Adobe Admin Console.
 Users will sign in to their Marketo subscriptions using their new Adobe Identity - either an Adobe ID or Adobe Federated ID (SSO).

+* **URLs will look different after migration**.
+The ID numbers of your assets remain the same, however.
+And previously saved bookmarks should still take you to the correct location.
+Talk to your IT team and make sure they add the domain below (including the asterisk) to allow all Marketo Engage resources and websockets:

+_*.experience.adobe.com_

 ## What is Not Changing? {#what-is-not-changing}

 * **There is no change to how you manage all other functionality** within the Marketo Engage application itself, including management of features, user roles, workspaces, functionality, and behavior.